 Blepharoplasty, or eyelid surgery, is one of the most common cosmetic procedures in Australia.
 An…

-Blepharoplasty – also known more commonly as eyelid surgery – has continued to increase in popularity in Dr. Shahidi’s office and in those of other plastic surgeons worldwide.
+Blepharoplasty – also known more commonly as eyelid surgery – has continued to increase in popularity in Dr Shahidi’s office and in those of other cosmetic surgeons worldwide.
 This type of surgery can help improve the function and appearance of your eyelids in a variety of ways.
 For many patients, this procedure yields dramatic improvements in the overall appearance and composition of the face.

 If you’re considering this procedure, you’re probably curious about typical blepharoplasty recovery time.
 Read on to discover what a standard healing process will look like.
 This can help you better understand what to expect – and determine if this surgery is right for you.

 Full blepharoplasty recovery time typically takes about 3 months but you can expect to get back to your normal routine after 2-3 weeks of healing.
 Below, check out a general guide on what you should expect for your overall timeframe.